Nancy Huhta Comello, Founder/President

 Mariana Bertholin Rivera de Petersen

 Mariana, who was born in Guatemala, has a degree in education for adults from University UNIS.
-She became a LaLeche League Leader in 1983 and has dedicated her life to help mothers who want to breast-feed and establish mother support groups and accredit new leaders, not only in Guatemala, but in all Latin America.
+She became a LaLeche League Leader in 1983 and has dedicated her life to helping mothers who want to breast-feed and establish mother support groups and accredit new leaders, not only in Guatemala but in all Latin America.

 She is bilingual (English-Spanish) and has helped her country with many opportunities as an interpreter.
-She is married to Carlos Petersen, and is the mother of three adult children and a grandmother of two.
+She is married to Carlos Petersen and is the mother of three adult children and a grandmother of three.